 Any other things to consider?

-If you’re holidaying outside of the UK, make sure you have medical insurance and take all of the documentation with you in case of a medical emergency.
-If you’re holidaying in Europe have an EHIC card – a free European Health Insurance Card.
-Prior to going on holiday, spend some time researching where the local doctors’ surgeries and hospitals are located in the area.
+If you are travelling outside the UK, make sure you have travel insurance and take the documentation with you in case of a medical emergency.
+If you are holidaying in Europe you should order a GHIC card which entitles you to necessary healthcare in most European countries.
+Prior to going on holiday, find out where the local doctors’ surgeries and hospitals are.

 Book a virtual clinic appointment with a dementia specialist Admiral Nurse at a time that works for you by video or telephone call.